yaritaft/cosmos-challenge/README.md

 - Docker was used to make the app more reproducible and easier to deploy in cloud providers.
 - Nest was chosen because it has a very nice approach to apply clean architecture out of the box by fostering dependency inversion principle with modules.
 - Typescript was used because static type checks help a lot by preventing some bugs.
+- Used Heroku because it's easy to deploy quickly.

 ### Features